Working with Mazda’s Suppliers

 Aiming to establish a system to understand and evaluate the status of CSR implementation, Mazda conducts questionnaire surveys for its suppliers.

-The CSR questionnaire survey was introduced in FY March 2014 for the purpose of comprehensively determining the status of CSR implementation of suppliers.
-In FY March 2015, the survey was carried out on 52 local suppliers engaged heavily in transactions with Mazda.
+The CSR questionnaire survey was introduced in FY March 2014 for the purpose of comprehensively determining the CSR implementation status of suppliers.

 Results of Supplier CSR Survey